vinissaurus/vinissaurus/README.md

-- 👋 Hi, I’m @vinissaurus
+- 👋 Hi, I’m @vinissaurus;
-- 👀 I always try to create new stuff from scratch.
+- 👀 I always try to create new stuff from scratch;
-- 🌱 I can code in C++, Python, Ruby and a little bit of JAVA.
+- 🌱 I can code in C++, Python, Ruby and a little bit of JAVA, HTML, CSS and Javascript;

 <!---
 vinissaurus/vinissaurus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.